absdnd/simrobot_chtc/README.md

-# A submission setup to install and run the SimRobot docker image
+# A Setup to Run Simrobot remotely on Remote Cluster

 ## Installation